Creative Industries Strategy Session - image supplied.

 Regional Partnerships Map of Victoria

-The Great South Coast Regional Partnership is based in the south-west of Victoria, reaching from the Shipwreck Coast to the South Australian border.
+In this Strategy, southwest Victoria refers to the five municipalities that comprise the Great South Coast Regional Partnership, reaching from the Shipwreck Coast to the South Australian border.

 You can read more about the region, and the Partnership, at the Regional Development Victoria website.